So you’re wondering how to make cbd oil tinctures at home?

 2 Recipes for How to Make CBD Oil Tinctures

-MCT Oil is arguably the best carrier for making a CBD oil tincture, as cannabinoids like CBD are fat soluble, meaning they’re easily dissolved into high fat oils.
+We’ll also be using MCT oil as a carrier, as cannabinoids like CBD are fat soluble, meaning they’re easily dissolved into high fat oils.
 These fatty acids can also be found in coconut and palm oils.

-Using a saturated fat, such as MCT Oil, for making CBD Tinctures is also the most effective because of CBD’s increasing bioavailability.
+Using a saturated fat, such as MCT Oil, is also the most effective because of CBD’s increasing bioavailability.
 By acting as a carrier into our bloodstreams, CBD is absorbed at a much higher efficiency and thus the experience is more pronounced.

 Recipe 1: How to Make CBD Oil Tincture with Isolate